asaaki/ryodo/README.md

 ## Ryodo::Domain

-The internal representation of a parsed domain string by Ryodo.parse.
+The internal representation of a parsed domain string by `Ryodo.parse`.

 ## Ryodo::SuffixList